magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

   -x, --exit?
 Exit immediately with reporter's exit code.
 ```

-Uhm, that's interesting.
+That's interesting.
 Aside form the `-e`, `-n`, `-s` and `-x`
 options, the remaining `-O`, `-o` and `-c` options seem to deal with
 the CLJS compiler options.

-At the moment we're only interested in the `-o` option, because it is
+At the moment we're only interested in the `-o` (i.e. `:out-file` when
-the setting for naming of the JS file generated by the CLJS
+used inside `build.boot`) option, because it is the setting for naming
-compiler.
-As we previously saw while playing with the newly defined
+the JS file generated by the CLJS compiler.
+As we previously saw while
-`tdd` task, the default filename is `output.js`.
+playing with the newly defined `tdd` task, the default filename is
+`output.js`.

 Instead, the default filename generated by the `cljs` task that we
 composed in the `dev` task and included in the `html` pages is